 2. Use a Deep Dish.

 When cooking grains like rice, make sure your vessel is the right volume to give plenty of room for the grains to expand and the starchy water to bubble.
-That's why we recommend either the or — so that your rice has room to do its thing.
+That's why we recommend either the Medium Deep Dish or Large Deep Dish — so that your rice has room to do its thing.
 No one wants a bubbling mess in their microwave!

 3. Get the right rice-to-liquid ratio.

 Don't skip this step!
+Seriously, don’t even think about it.
 Think of it this way: When you cook rice on the stovetop, you turn the heat down to a simmer, right?
 The same goes for your microwave.
 To avoid ending up with the dreaded "petrified rice puck" or worse, you will need to adjust your machine's power level down a few notches.

 The key to this is knowing your microwave's settings.
-Once you determine your microwave's wattage (), you can then decide what power level to proceed at.
-We have instructions on .
+Once you determine your microwave's wattage (here are our handy instructions on how), you can then decide what power level to proceed at.
+We have instructions on how to change your power level, too.
 (It's often as easy as entering the cook time and then pressing the power level button.)

-As the rice cooks, here's where troubleshooting comes in.
-If you look inside and see that the liquid overflowing and bubbling over, adjust the power level down by 1.
+Here's where troubleshooting comes in.
+If as the rice cooks, you see that the liquid is overflowing and bubbling over, adjust the power level down by 1.
 On the other hand, if it's taking forever, increase your power level by 1.

 Once the timer goes off, there might be a bit of residual liquid that hasn't yet been absorbed.
 (If there's too much liquid, though, it might need more cooking time.)
 If there's only a small amount, pop the lid back on, push the knob down, and let the rice rest for 5-10 minutes.
 In the meantime, the rice will continue to (gently) steam and soak up the liquid.
 The Anyday lid will keep the rice warm until you're done prepping the rest of your meal and you're ready to eat.